NikGioulos/idocs-demo/README.md

 ## Application Entry Point
-1) main method is located in the ExamMain class
+1) main method is located in the DemoMain class
-2) META-INF/config.properties indicates the files paths and names
 3) Java8 is prerequisite since Lambda expressions are used in application

 ##Extra Questions